mike182uk/cart/README.md

 $numOfItmes = Cart::itemCount():

-CartManager::destroyInstance();
+CartManager::destroyCart();

 ```
 ***Note:*** *The rest of the code examples in this section will assume the above has been done.*

 ### Configuration

-You will need to pass an array of configuration options to the cart managers init method.
+You will need to pass an array of configuration options to the cart managers ``init`` method.
 This kick starts the manager.
 This should be the first thing you do before you try and use the cart manager.
 The configuration options would be best saved in their own file and included into the script when needed:

 ```
 <?php